mezw/mapbox-gl-js-docs/docs/pages/example/satellite-map.md

 - "import html from './satellite-map.html';"
 ---

-This example shows how to initialize a map using the [Mapbox Satellite](https://www.mapbox.com/maps/satellite/) style.
+This example shows how to initialize a map on a webpage with Mapbox GL JS.

-This example is like the [Display a map](/mapbox-gl-js/example/simple-map/) example, but it uses the style URL for [Mapbox Satellite](https://www.mapbox.com/maps/satellite/).
+This example is like the [Display a map on a webpage](/mapbox-gl-js/example/simple-map/) example, but it uses the [style URL](https://docs.mapbox.com/help/glossary/style-url/) for the [Mapbox Satellite](https://www.mapbox.com/maps/satellite/) style.

 {{ <Example html={html} {...this.props} /> }}